xMdb/unstable-fusion/README.md

 # Unstable Fusion

-Unstable Fusion is a web application that allows users to generate images from text prompts using Stable Diffusion models with PyTorch and stuff.
-It provides a React frontend and a FastAPI backend, all containerized with Docker for easy deployment.
-The main process is FastAPI, which hosts the static files built by React and handles POST API requests for image generation.
+Unstable Fusion is a relatively simple API that allows users to generate images from text prompts using a variety of pre-selected Stable Diffusion models.
+It uses FastAPI for the API and is RESTful.
+It also includes a web client built with React for easy interaction with the API.

+## Context

+This project was built for CAB432 Cloud Computing at QUT, where I explored the deployment of EC2 instances with heavy CPU load.
+The goal was to use older models that could run on CPU-only instances, as GPU instances were not feasible within the project constraints.

-## Deploy
+## Deployment

 The app is containerized with Docker.
 You can build it with the following commands: